On the Concentration of the Domination Number of the Random Graph: Concluding remarks and open problems

 \section{Concluding remarks and open problems}

-As we already remarked in the introduction, for the range $p=o(1/n)$, we can derive that the domination number of $G\sim \Gnp$ is not a.a.s. concentrated on any interval of length $o\lt(n\sqrt{p}\rt)$.
-To see this, we can draw $G$ and then delete edges from it with probability $p'':= \lt(n\sqrt{p}\rt)^{-1}$ to obtain $F$ as described in the previous section.
-However, in this range the structure of a typical graph $G$ is such that almost all its edges are isolated.
-Hence, deleting a random edge from $G$ a.a.s. increases the domination number by one.
-Thus, the domination number of $F$ is a.a.s. $\Theta\lt(n\sqrt{p}\rt)$ larger than the domination number of $G$, providing the non-concentration statement.

-As it was noted in the introduction, Theorem~\ref{nonConc} implies that for $p\leq (\ln n / n)^{2/3}$ the domination number $D(\Gnp)$ is not concentrated on any constant length interval around $\myr$.
+As was noted in the introduction, part (c) of Theorem~\ref{newNonConc} implies that for $p\leq (\ln n / n)^{2/3}$ the domination number $D(\Gnp)$ is not concentrated a.a.s.~on any constant length interval around $\myr$.
 It would be interesting to improve this result in a couple of directions.
 On the one hand, it seems reasonable to believe that the power $-\frac{2}{3}$ in the upper bound on the edge probability $p$ could be pushed up to $-\frac{1}{2}$, hence making Theorem~\ref{MAIN} tight up to a polylogarithmic factor.
-On the other hand it is unsatisfactory that our current proof of Theorem~\ref{nonConc} requires the extra assumption that the concentration interval is around $\myr$.
-It would be desirable to obtain a result stating the non-concentration of $D(\Gnp)$ on any constant-length interval, independent of its location --- like we have it for $p=o(1/n)$.
+On the other hand it is unsatisfactory that our current proof for parts (b) and (c) of Theorem~\ref{newNonConc} requires the extra assumption that the concentration interval is around $\myr$.
+In fact, the lesson we take out of part (b) of Theorem~\ref{newNonConc} is that $\myr$ is by far the false location for any interval of concentration for very small values of $p$.
+It would be desirable to obtain a result stating the non-concentration of $D(\Gnp)$ on {\em any} constant-length interval, independent of its location --- like we have it for $p=O(1/n)$.

-It would be interesting to learn more about the concentration of the domination number of $\Gnp$ in case $p = \Ocal\lt(\ln^2 n /\sqrt{n}\rt)$.
+It would also be interesting to learn more about the concentration of the domination number of $\Gnp$ in case $p = \Ocal\lt(\ln^2 n /\sqrt{n}\rt)$.
 Theorem~\ref{MAINTAL} does provide a concentration interval of length slightly above $\sqrt{n}$ for all $p$.
 Calculating the $o(1)$-term in Proposition~\ref{SomeConcentration} gives a bound of the order $n\frac{\ln\ln d}{d}$ on the length of the concentration interval.
 This is better than the one from Theorem~\ref{MAINTAL} for $p \geq \frac{\ln\ln n}{\sqrt{n}}$.